espocrm/documentation/development/custom-buttons.md

 In order to add dropdown action you need to use `dropdown` key instead of *buttons*.

-Create the file `client/custom/src/my-action-handler.js` with the follwing content:
+Create a file `client/custom/src/my-action-handler.js` with the follwing content:

 ```js
 define('custom:my-action-handler', ['action-handler'], function (Dep) {

    return Dep.extend({